Texas Rowing Center

 FALESHA THRASH // JUNIORS PROGRAM HEAD COACH

 Falesha (aka “Feesh”) is TRC’s ultimate organizer and founder of our tremendous Juniors program.
 Feesh graduated from The University of Texas where she spent all four years coxing for Texas Crew.
-She was also Captain and Team MVP for three years.
-Feesh’s coxing career generated many medals from regattas across the country, including SIRAs, Head of the Hooch, Head of the Charles, and San Diego Crew Classic.
-Feesh joined TRC in 2003, and has coached the recreational squad, Novice Boys, and the Varsity Girls since 2007.
-Since coaching the varsity girls, the squad has won countless State and Regional Championship Titles and qualified many rowers to advance to the USRowing Youth Nationals.
+She was also captain and team MVP for three years.
+Feesh joined TRC in 2003 and has coached the varsity girls since 2007.
+Since coaching the varsity girls, the squad has won countless state and regional championship titles and has qualified many rowers to advance to the USRowing Youth Nationals.
 In 2012, Feesh was promoted to Head Juniors Coach for all juniors programs at TRC.
-Under her leadership, the TRC program has grown to over 180 total kids, winning the Junior 1x and placing very high in several team boat events at the Head of the Charles and USRowing Youth Nationals.
-Many of Feesh’s athletes have signed to row with top NCAA programs, including, UT, OU, Michigan, Wisconsin, and MIT.
-Her athletes have also represented the United States internationally on the U.S. Junior Team and U.S. U23 National Team.
+Under her leadership, the TRC program has grown to over 190 total kids, winning gold in the junior single at the Head of the Charles and winning silver in the pair at the 2018 Youth Nationals.
+TRC also won the points trophy at the 2018 USRowing Central Youth Championships.
+Many of Feesh’s athletes row with top NCAA programs, including, UT, OU, Michigan, Wisconsin, and MIT.
+Her athletes have also represented the United States internationally on the U19 and U23 National Teams, and at the 2018 Youth Olympic Games.
 WOW!

 MARK BORCHELT // HEAD COACH OF ADULT PROGRAMS

 Mark is an American rowing legend – a seven-time U.S. National Team Member, and two-time Olympian (1976 and 1980).
 In 2007, Mark was awarded the Congressional Gold Medal, the highest award given to civilians by the U.S. legislative branch.
 Since his arrival in 2013, Mark has turned the TRC masters competitive team into the best in Texas and one of the best in the nation.
 Under Mark’s leadership, TRC has finished as a top-7 team at the USRowing Masters Nationals every year since 2013, and TRC has won the Heart of Texas and Texas State Championship points trophies every year since 2013.
 In 2015, he was voted the National Masters Coach of the Year by US Rowing.
+In 2017, TRC won the Club Points Trophy at the USRowing Masters National Championships.
 Mark loves coaching everyone at TRC from novices to advanced masters, so come row at TRC and get coached by the best!

 PETE SNIDER // IN MEMORIUM – 1936 to 2016